Category: About

 3. Approval of leave requests:

-3–5 days: approval by course instructor and academic advisor
+– Taking leaves for 3–5 days requires approval by the course instructor and homeroom teacher;

-6–15 days: approval by course instructor, academic advisor, and department head
+– Taking leaves for 6-15 days requires approval by the course instructor, homeroom teacher, and department head;

-16 days or more: approval by course instructor, academic advisor, department head, Vice President for Student Affairs, and Vice President for Academic Affairs
+– Taking leave for more than 16 days requires approval by the course instructor, homeroom teacher, department head, Vice President for Student Affairs, and Vice President for Academic Affairs.

-* There are six types of student award: honorary merit, minor merit, major merit, certificate of appreciation, medal, and prize money.
+* There are six types of student awards: honorary merit, minor merit, major merit, certificate of appreciation, medal, and prize money.

 * There are seven types of student penalty: written warning, censure, minor demerit, major demerit, probation, expulsion, and revocation of academic standing.